 Vanessa Castro’s first day as deputy police chief of Seaside, Washington, is off to a bang.
 The unidentifiable homeless man rotting inside the tiny town’s main tourist attraction is strange enough, but now a teenage employee—whose defiant picture at the top of the Wonder Wheel went viral that same morning—is missing.
 As the clues in those seemingly disparate crimes lead her down a mysterious shared path of missing persons that goes back decades, she suspects the seedy rumors surrounding the amusement park’s dark history might just be true.
 She moved to Seaside to escape her own scandalous past, but has she brought her family to the center of an insidious killer’s twisted game?
 Acclaimed author Jennifer Hillier’s bone-chilling thriller is masterful and fast-paced, hurtling toward a shocking, bloody conclusion.

-Jennifer Hillier made her fiction debut with Creep, and is now the author of six psychological thrillers.
+Jennifer Hillier made her fiction debut with Creep and is now the author of several psychological thrillers, including Freak and The Butcher.
 Originally from Canada, she spent eight years in the Pacific Northwest before returning to the Toronto area, where she lives with her husband and son.
 Visit her on the web at JenniferHillierBooks.com.